Walter Lively: Political campaign

 After organizing in the 2nd district of East Baltimore for years, Lively was frustrated that only white candidates were running to represent the predominantly Black area in 1967.
-Although Lively’s political views were quite radical, he decided to run for the seat as a Republican.
-Baltimore was controlled by the Democratic party who, Lively felt, had not responded to poor Black people’s needs.
+Although Lively's political views were quite radical, he decided to run for the seat as a Republican.
+Baltimore was controlled by the Democratic party who, Lively felt, had not responded to poor Black people's needs.
 His run as a Republican didn't represent a change of heart, but a strategic ploy by Lively.
 The Republican party saw an opportunity to reach new voters through Lively.
 The Republican candidate for the 2nd district withdrew from the race to allow Lively to get on the ballot.
 Lively later said his campaign only cost $30.
-His opponents distributed “scurrilous racial literature” about him in the run up to election day.
+His opponents distributed “scurrilous racial literature” about him in the run-up to election day.
 He lost by 3600 votes, a remarkably low number in Baltimore which had not “chosen a Republican for City Council since before World War II.”

 Political beliefs

 Lively inspired many people in Baltimore into activism.
 He called his vision of activism “responsible radicalism.”
-Based in organizing poor people to find collective power to fight for political policies that reflected their needs, it drew from the New Left, early Civil Rights Movement, and Black Power.
+Based on organizing poor people to find collective power to fight for political policies that reflected their needs, it drew from the New Left, the early Civil Rights Movement, and Black Power.
 He believed that once sparked, people could make lasting changes where they lived that would grow outward and affect the broader society.
 Reflecting these beliefs, civil rights activist Bob Moore and Lively worked together to create the Black United Front “as a vehicle to prevent white leaders from splitting the black community along traditional class and ideological lines.”
-At an event commemorating the one-year anniversary of the Baltimore police raid on the Black Panther Party headquarters in the city, Lively argued that, “We have not yet successfully developed a relationship with the mass of black people.
+At an event commemorating the first anniversary of the Baltimore police raid on the Black Panther Party headquarters in the city, lively argued “We have not yet successfully developed a relationship with the mass of black people.
 Revolutions are made by people...The struggle has had armchair revolutionaries for too long.”

 Although he was a “member of Norman Thomas’s Socialist Party,” Lively was “registered as an independent” politically, suggesting his pragmatism.
-While he was a socialist and those ideals undergirded his activism, he understood that in order to raise funds and gain enough political clout to be taken seriously by Baltimore’s Black and white political leaders, he had to be aware of his public persona.
+While he was a socialist and those ideals undergirded his activism, he understood that to raise funds and gain enough political clout to be taken seriously by Baltimore's Black and white political leaders, he had to be aware of his public persona.
 When journalist James Dilts profiled Lively in the Baltimore Sun magazine, he noted that in 1965 Lively had a beard and long hair, but when he ran for city council, he cut his hair and began wearing a suit.
-Such surface details demonstrate Lively’s awareness of how to navigate politics.
+Such surface details demonstrate Lively's awareness of how to navigate politics.
 As Ta-Nehisi Coates recounts in his memoir, “Lively had an instinct for the inside, and was thus adept at moving the gears of power in the proper direction.”